 Measure the distance between the light source and your point of interest.
 Use metric measurements.

 Convert the distance that you measured into meters.
 For example, if the point at which you want to calculate the light intensity is 81 cm away from the light source, report your answer as 0.81 meters.
 This value represents the radius of a sphere surrounding the bulb.

 Square the value from Step 3.
 You will use this number to calculate the surface area of the sphere.
 The surface area of a sphere is equal to 4(pi)r2.
 In this example, squaring the radius of 0.81 meters gives you 0.656.

 Multiply the answer from Step 4 by 4.
 In this example, multiply 0.656 by 4 to get 2.62.

-Multiply your answer from Step 5 by pi.
+Multiply your answer from the previous step by pi.
 This answer is the surface area of your relevant sphere of light intensity.
 In this example, multiply 2.62 by pi to get 8.24.
 If you have a scientific calculator, use the pi key to do this problem.
 If you are using a four-function calculator, you can approximate pi as 3.14.